-Table 23 shows that the test items 1- 4 test the skill of Observing.
-Whereas 84.1% of the respondents had the test items 2 correct (highest proportion to score observing correctly), the test item 3 attracted the least
+Table 23 shows that the test items 1-4 test the skill of Observing.
+Whereas 84.1% of the respondents had the test items 2 correct (highest proportion to score observing correctly), the test item 3 attracted they least percentage of meaning (4979%) to get an flem testing the skill of observing correctly.